 - 7. Change the perspective so that you can view the GRDT interface.
-Navigate to Window > Open Perspective > Other > Template Development.
-You will be prompted to restart Eclipse or Composer in order for the new Template Development perspective to be enabled. - 8.
-Click on Server Preferences, and edit the following information (you can also access these preferences by directly navigating to Window/Preferences/Genesys Rules System/Repository Server): - Name The name of the server on which the web container is running that is hosting the GRAT server. - Port The listening port for your web container (such as 8080). - servlet-path: genesys-rules-authoring. - In the Authentication section, enter the user name and password for a user who is defined in Configuration Server.
+Navigate to Window > Open Perspective > Other > Template Development. - Click on Server Preferences, and edit the following information (you can also access these preferences by directly navigating to Window/Preferences/Genesys Rules System/Repository Server): - Name-The name of the server on which the web container is running that is hosting the GRAT server. - Port-The listening port for your web container (such as 8080). - servlet-path:genesys-rules-authoring. - In the Authentication section, enter the user name and password for a user who is defined in Configuration Server.
 The user entered here (or an access group to which the user belongs) must have, at a minimum, Read and Execute permissions to the Genesys Rules Authoring client application (in Configuration Server) in order to access the Rules Repository through the GRDT.
 That is, the user whose name and password is provided here must have Read and Execute permissions or must belong to an access group that has those permissions to the GRAT client Application object.
 Refer to Role-Based Access Control for more information about roles.

-Even after configuring the connection parameters to the GRS repository server as described in Step 8, you will not see a connection to the GRS repository in the GRS Server Explorer view of the Rules Development Tool until you start your application server, so that the GRAT web application is deployed and running.
+Even after configuring the connection parameters to the GRS repository server as described in Step 8, you will not see a connection to the GRS repository in the GRS Server Explorer view of GRDT until you start your application server, so that the GRAT web application is deployed and running.

-- While still in the Preferences dialog, select Genesys Rules System/Configuration Server, and edit the following information: - Name The name of the server on which the Genesys Configuration Server is running. - Port The listening port for the Genesys Configuration Server (normally 2020). - Application The name, as configured in Genesys Configuration Server, of the GRAT client application that you created, as described earlier in Installing the GRAT Component. - User name The name of a Configuration Server user.
-Note that this user's access control determines which objects can be accessed from the Genesys Rules Development Tool, such as Business Attributes and Transaction objects. - Password The password of the Configuration Server user.
+- While still in the Preferences dialog, select Genesys Rules System/Configuration Server, and edit the following information: - Name-The name of the server on which the Genesys Configuration Server is running. - Port-The listening port for the Genesys Configuration Server (normally 2020). - Application-The name, as configured in Genesys Configuration Server, of the GRAT client application that you created, as described earlier in Installing the GRAT Component. - User name-The name of a Configuration Server user.
+Note that this user's access control determines which objects can be accessed from GRDT, such as Business Attributes and Transaction objects. - Password-The password of the Configuration Server user. - If you have a sample to import, navigate to File > Import > General > Existing Projects into Workspace and click Next.

-- If you have a sample to import, navigate to File > Import > General > Existing Projects into Workspace, and click Next. - Browse to the sample, check in the list of projects, and click Finish.
+• Browse to the sample, check in the list of projects, and click Finish.